 Unlike single- and two-stage models, variable capacity furnaces don’t have a specific number of stages to go through to deliver heat.
 A variable capacity furnace can actually operate at different capacities to meet your heating needs.

 Whether you want to incorporate a zoning system with your replacement furnace is another consideration.
 You could save on your energy bills by more efficiently using your furnace to heat the areas you normally use, rather than trying to keep every room at the same temperature.
 If you want more information about zoning possibilities for your home, Moyer Total Indoor Comfort can help.

 Another key part of picking the best furnace for your home is making sure it’s the proper size for your house.
 If your furnace is too large for your home’s heating needs, it will waste a lot of energy continuously cycling on and off.
-If your furnace is too small, it won’t be able to keep up on the coldest Kutztown days.
+If your furnace is too small, it won’t be able to keep up on the coldest Kutztown and Breinigsville days.

 Last, but certainly not least, you need to consider your furnace’s energy efficiency rating.
 A furnace’s efficiency is calculated by annual fuel utilization efficiency (AFUE).
 This rating represents the ratio of annual heat output of the furnace compared to the total annual fossil fuel energy it consumes.
 For example, an 80 percent AFUE rating means that 80 percent of energy in the fuel heats the home and the other 20 percent gets out through places like the furnace venting.
 For a high-efficiency furnace, you’ll want to look for an AFUE rating of 90 to 98.7 percent.

 As you can see, it helps to do some research when looking for a replacement furnace.
 But, you’re not in this alone.
 Moyer Total Indoor Comfort is here to answer all of your questions and help you select a furnace that matches your home and heating needs.
 Just give us a call at 484-646-3363 or schedule an appointment with us online.